PT-Symmetry Breaking Transitions in Polymeric Systems

-Success of Hatano-Nelson (HN) Hamiltonian in describing real physical systems has generated much interest in non-Hermitian quantum mechanics.
-Subsequently, strict self-adjointness requirement of Hamiltonians of usual quantum mechanical formulation has been relaxed to Hamiltonians that remain unchanged under combined effect of discrete {\bf P} and {\bf T} symmetry~\cite{Bender_1998, Bender_2002}.
-Such non-Hermitian {\bf PT} symmetric systems generally exhibit a phase transition ( or more specifically a PT breaking transition ) that separates two regions of a Hermiticity breaking parameter: (i) region of the unbroken {\bf PT} symmetry in which the entire spectrum is real and eigenstates of the systems respect {\bf PT} symmetry and (ii) a region of the broken {\bf PT} symmetry in which the whole spectrum (or a part of it) appears as complex conjugate pairs and the eigenstates of the systems do not respect PT symmetry~\cite{Bender_2002,Bender_2007,Mostafazadeh_2007,Ju_2019,Bender_1998,shukla2022heisenberg, Modak_2021, MANDAL2015185, KHARE200053, MANDAL20131043, RAVAL2019114699}.
-This formulation of complex quantum mechanics created remarkable interest in several fronts of physics including open qunatum systems, scattering theory, optics \cite{musslimani_2008,guo_2010,west_2010} etc. Particularly, the theory of non-linear optics where several physical process are known to follow Schrödinger like equations, provides a fertile ground to verify the implications of such formulations experimentally. {\bf PT} symmetric complex potentials are realised through complex refractive index in the optical media and the consequence of {\bf PT} phase transition has been experimentally realised in optics~\cite{Ozdemir_2019}.
+Hermiticity requirement of quantum mechanical Hamiltonians can be relaxed with a physical but less constraining condition of combined {\bf P} and {\bf T} invariance ~\cite{Bender_1998, Bender_2002}.
+Such non-Hermitian {\bf PT} symmetric systems generally exhibit a {\bf PT} breaking phase transition that separates two regions of a Hermiticity breaking parameter: (i) region of the unbroken {\bf PT} symmetry in which the entire energy spectrum is real and corresponding eigenstates respect {\bf PT} symmetry and (ii) a region of the broken {\bf PT} symmetry in which the whole spectrum (or a part of it) appears as complex conjugate pairs and the eigenstates of the systems do not respect {\bf PT }symmetry~\cite{Bender_2002,Bender_2007,Mostafazadeh_2007,Ju_2019,Bender_1998,shukla2022heisenberg, Modak_2021, MANDAL2015185, KHARE200053, MANDAL20131043, RAVAL2019114699}. {\bf PT}-symmetric quantum theories are applicable in various branches of physics including open quantum systems, scattering theory, optics \cite{musslimani_2008,guo_2010,west_2010} etc. The consequence of {\bf PT} phase transition has been experimentally observed in non-linear optics where {\bf PT} symmetric complex potentials can be realised through complex refractive index and several physical processes are known to follow Schrödinger like equations~\cite{Ozdemir_2019}.